Hiking and Hydrating in the Heat

 It has been a great option for the random occurrences where I drank more water than I expected.
 And if you’re following the 10 essentials, then you’ll know that taking extra food and water is always a good idea.

 Taking the right amount of water is important depending on the distance you’re hiking.
 16 ounces of water is about a pound, so to offset how much water you’re going to take and trying to cut some weight, you’ll need to take into consideration your water sources.
 So if you’re going to a place that you’ve been to plenty of times, or has a map where you can check ahead, you can plan ahead and see if there are water sources like water fountains or pumps.

 But on the flip side of that, you can also check ahead on any natural, or unnatural water options where you can source water.
 This would be ideal on more through hikes, so that’s where the water filtration comes into play.

-So these options allow for you being able to refill as you go.
-And definitely something that you’d be more mindful of on longer hikes and backpacking trips.
+So these options allow for you to be able to refill as you go.
+And definitely, something that you’d be more mindful of on longer hikes and backpacking trips.

 What you’re trying to avoid is dehydration, but also over dehydration.

 - the “umbles” (stumbling, mumbling, grumbling and fumbling)